Graphite-Tattle/Tattle/README.md

   A Dashboard is a collection of pre-defined graphs that allows for self service creation and has a fullscreen option.

 * *Graph*
-  A Graph in Graphite-Tattle is a combination of "lines" which make up the graph.
+  A Graph in Tattle is a combination of "lines" which make up the graph.
 A graph can have one or more lines, and can set the display type of the graphs (Stacked or Not) and has a weight for ordering on the dashboard.

 * *Lines*
   Lines are a combination of an Alias, a graphite Target, and a color.